-As most people do, I cycle through phases of my daily life where I wonder if what I’m doing actually has real impact.
+As most people do, I cycle through phases where I wonder if what I’m doing has any impact.

 From Sam Altman’s blog: